RobZuazua/CrashCode/README.md

 Traditional coding interviews remain a major part of evaluation for most companies.

-Mastering the technical coding interview can transform your life.
-New coworkers, new friends, new possibilities.
+Mastering the technical coding interview transforms your life.
+New opportunities, new coworkers, new friends, new possibilities.

 ## Training